briancaffey/briancaffey.github.io/content/2022/03/27/ad-hod-developer-environments-for-django-with-aws-ecs-terraform-and-github-actions.md

 echo "Backend update is now complete!"
 ```

 With this GitHub Actions workflow, a developer can now easily change the version of backend code that is running in their ad hoc environments without needing to involve Terraform.
+Using the `ad_hoc_backend_update.yml` GitHub Actions workflow, a developer only needs to enter the name of the workspace and the version of the backend code they want to use.
+The workflow will then run the `migrate` task and update the backend services.

 ### Using `ignore_changes` in the definitions